MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 1. On the step, select **...** (More options) > **Review**.

    The **Tasks** view switches to the **Review** pane, and the Agent Task Message window opens to display the contents of the incoming or outgoing email.
 1. Review the contents of the email.
-If you want to continue with the process, go to the next step.
-If you want to cancel, and make changes as n
 1. When you're satisfied with the content and want the process to continue, select **Confirm** on in the **Review** pane.
+If you want to cancel the process, select **Stop**.

 After confirmation, the sales order agent moves the task on for more processing.
 After some time, a new notification appears on the sales order agent badge.
 Follow the same flow to verify and approve the results.